Alzheimer's disease: Misfolded protein

 Two abnormal proteins define the pathology of Alzheimer's disease: amyloid beta protein (Aβ) in amyloid plaques and tau protein in neurofibrillary tangles.
 These proteins share two features that promote their ability to cause disease: They both become abnormal by misfolding, that is, by assuming a shape that is rich in beta sheets; and they proliferate in the brain by the prion-like mechanism of seeded protein aggregation.
 The presence of these abnormal proteins in Alzheimer's disease has spawned two hypotheses of the proteopathic origin of the disease: The amyloid (or Aβ) hypothesis, and the tau hypothesis.

 The amyloid hypothesis, also known as the "amyloid cascade hypothesis" or "Aβ cascade hypothesis", holds that the accumulation of misfolded Aβ in the brain is the fundamental cause of Alzheimer's disease.
 In the amyloid cascade, the buildup of abnormal Aβ leads to tauopathy and eventually the complex degenerative changes of advanced Alzheimer's disease.
-Abnormal Aβ is thought to damage the brain by directly interacting with cells, and/or indirectly, for example by causing oxidative stress and neuroinflammation.
+Abnormal Aβ is thought to damage the brain by directly interacting with cells, as well as indirectly, for example by causing oxidative stress and neuroinflammation.

 The amyloid hypothesis is supported by evidence from genetics and biomarkers.
-All autosomal dominant genetic causes of Alzheimer's disease affect either the amyloid precursor protein (APP) on chromosome 21 or the enzymes that generate Aβ, known as presenilin 1 and presenilin 2; in addition, people with trisomy 21 (Down syndrome), most of whom have an extra copy of the gene for APP, almost universally develop the symptoms and neuropathology of Alzheimer's disease by 40 years of age.
+All autosomal dominant genetic causes of Alzheimer's disease affect either the amyloid precursor protein (APP) on chromosome 21 or the enzymes that generate Aβ, known as presenilin 1 and presenilin 2.
+In addition, people with trisomy 21 (Down syndrome), most of whom have an extra copy of the gene for APP, almost universally develop the symptoms and neuropathology of Alzheimer's disease by 40 years of age.
 Conversely, people with a rare mutation in the APP gene that reduces the production of Aβ and its tendency to aggregate are protected against Alzheimer's disease.
 Additionally, a major genetic risk factor for Alzheimer's disease is a specific isoform of apolipoprotein E, APOE4.
 Of the three major isoforms (APOE2, APOE3 and APOE4), APOE4 is linked to the least efficient removal of Aβ by astrocytes, which promotes the buildup of Aβ in the brain.
 The most efficient clearance of Aβ is achieved by cells bearing the APOE2 isoform, which protects against Alzheimer's disease.
-Evidence from biomarkers such as imaging of protein deposits in the brain and measurement of brain-derived substances in cerebrospinal fluid and blood implicates abnormalities of Aβ as the earliest and most robust disease-specific change in Alzheimer's disease.
+Evidence from tests such as imaging of protein deposits in the brain and measurement of brain-derived substances in cerebrospinal fluid and blood implicates abnormalities of Aβ as the earliest and most robust disease-specific change in Alzheimer's disease.